-INTERNSHIP (4 credits) On-the-job training (OJT).
+(4 credits) On-the-job training (OJT).
 Work a minimum of 160 hours in a service or shop environment.

-POWER SPORTS COLLISION REPAIR (3 credits) Students will be exposed to basic repair and restoration techniques of chassis and body of motorcycles and ATVs and power sports vehicles.
+MOTORCYCLE COLLISION REPAIR (3 credits) Students will be exposed to basic repair and restoration techniques of chassis and body of motorcycles.
 Students will also be able to understand and apply custom paint and discern the differences between water based and solvent based paints.
 Also covered will be dent repair and smoothing techniques.